owencook/Perl_Scripts/README.md

 Iterations_chart.png : LibreOffice chart of 20000 and 2000 iterations of the Snakes and Ladeers simulation.

 head-tails.sh : Program written to check randomness between /dev/urandom and chaoskey"

+5r.sh : This script will create four lots of 250 random characters

+unicode.pl : Regex to extract unicode characters

+lookahead.pl : regex to look at "Look ahead"